hrydgard/ppsspp-site/docs/reference/custom-background-music.md

 Usually they require putting the music in a specific folder and then enabling the feature through the ingame sound options menu.

+To find the location of your memory stick on your device, navigate to <b class="inapp">Settings -> System -> PSP Memory Stick -> Show Memory Stick folder</b>.

-Some games also support selecting between the main folder and its subfolders.
+Some games also have the option of selecting to play music from subfolders.
 This can be used to organize your songs into playlists or albums.

 If you know some details that are missing below, [contact me](/contact).